bp-7/ML-Project2/README.md

 ### Reproducibility

 You should be able to reproduce our best results by running the script `run.py` which calls our best saved model and make a prediction with it.
+You will need to get the original folder `data` to run it.
 The model has been generated with the notebook `CNN.ipynb`.
 The different random seeds were fixed (numpy and tensorflow), however some difference could still be present possibly because of gensim librairy. `CNN.ipynb` will generate a sumbmission file named `sub_best.csv`.